 Goal complete - 100 Days On Snow for 2008/2009

-Nearly six months after I logged my first day of the season back on October 31st, I reached a lofty goal I set for myself before the season began – 100 days on snow for the season.
-To many skiers and riders this is something that is unfathomable while to others it’s an annual occurrence, but realistically, when you work full time and liver 40 miles from the closest ski area, skiing 100 days is quite an accomplishment.
+Nearly six months after I logged my first day of the season back on October 31st, I reached a lofty goal I set for myself before the season began – 100 days on snow for the 2008/2009 season.
+To many skiers and riders this is something that is unfathomable; while to others it’s an annual occurrence, but realistically, when you work full time and live 40 miles from the closest ski area, skiing 100 days is quite an accomplishment.

 Sunday, April 19, 2009